 Over the years, I’ve always had a list of things that I wish my fellow general education teachers knew.
 Today, I’m sharing my list.
 Your special education teacher *may* be thinking the same things.

-I'm not there to judge you.
+there to judge you.

 Of all people in this building, I understand that not everyone is the same.
 Just like kids have learning styles, teachers have teaching styles.
 I respect that, and I rarely ever compare one teacher to another.
 While I may be offering suggestions or helping to brainstorm strategies, that is in NO way a judgment of your teaching, your ability to handle the student, or you as a person.
 Please know, that I am only trying to help make your day easier.

-Your students don't learn like you do.
+students don’t learn

 Duh, right?
 That’s why they have identified disabilities, right?
 But what does that mean to you as the general education teacher?
 I think the best way to understand what students are going through is to experience it yourself.
 The website Misunderstood Minds has multiple ways to experience common struggles that our students are going through.
 My favorite is the auditory activity that proves how hard it is for some students to follow directions.
 For many of us, school was easy.
 We loved it, but we likely loved it because it was easy for us.
 Not all kids fit that mold.